wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/slides/lec23-consensus-1.md

 ## The Problem of Consensus

-Have multiple systems with different inputs
+Have multiple processes with different inputs

 - For us, binary inputs
     + `0` = decrease thrust